 - A Potential Workgroup is basically an idea that one or more HTNG members have had for a future workgroup, that has been registered with HTNG.

-- Any Retired or Maintenance Workgroup is a candidate for potential re-chartering to update or improve on its specifications.
+- A Maintenance Workgroup is a candidate for potential re-chartering to update or improve on its specifications.
 Those that are actively working on re-chartering are considered Incubation Workgroups.

 These are ideas that have been informally proposed by HTNG members, which we think may be good candidates for future workgroup efforts.
 Participation in potential efforts is generally open to both HTNG members and non-members, but may on occasion be limited to certain categories (such as hoteliers only).
 Descriptions are based upon interest expressed by specific members and are often modified during the charter development process.